 For the remaining provinces, I couldn’t come up with anything.
 Songs about Canada or that make a little bit of Canadian pride when you hear them?
 Gordon Lightfoot’s “Railroad Trilogy”.
 Stompin’ Tom’s “Hockey Song” and, of course, the Hockey Night in Canada theme music.
 I’m not a hockey fan but, yes, I’ve watched minor league games in small-town arenas and NHL games on television.

-Jim’s Canadian Songs
+An American’s Canadian Songs

-I asked my husband what he thought of as Canadian songs, rather than just songs by Canadian singers.
+I asked my US-born husband what he thought of as Canadian songs, rather than just songs by Canadian singers.
 Neil Young’s “Helpless” because of “There is a town in north Ontario.”
 For many Americans, he says, it was the first realization that Neil Young was Canadian.
 And I remember thinking wow, he said Ontario!

 Joni Mitchell’s “A Case of You” with its map of Canada and “I could drink a case of you”.
 In “River”, she wishes she had “a river I could skate away on.”
 Both songs (on the Blue album) reference Canada, by name or imagery.
 But they are about absence, of and from Canada.
 Despite the evident longing, they hold Canada at a distance.